voxeet/comms-app-web-mixer-layout/README.md

 </div>
 ```

-In the CSS file add the following style of the live message.
+In the CSS file, add the following style of the live message:

 ```css
 #live {